 Maria Haag '13 wins Undergraduate Research Competition

 Senior Maria Haag won at the annual conference of Experimental Biologists for her research on heart tissue regeneration in goldfishRead More

 Megan May '13 won the NSF Graduate Research Fellowship and Jack Burgeson '14 and J.D.
 Hoover '14 both won the Goldwater Scholarship.
 Jack stated that "in a sense, I began preparing [for the Goldwater Scholarship] as soon as I began my first research experience with SRF."

 "This research gave me the opportunity to really contribute to the field, and feel like I can actually make an impact as an undergrad.”

 SRF students begin learning and experiencing authentic scientific research in a wide variety of disciplines from their very first year.
-Our students go on to major in Chemistry, Biochemistry, Biology, Kinesiology, Computer Science, Geosciences, Mathematics, or Psychology.
+Our students go on to major in Chemistry, Biochemistry, Physics, Biology, Kinesiology, Computer Science, Geosciences, Mathematics, or Psychology.
 They collaborate with DePauw faculty in summer-long, on-campus research, and they experience research internships at leading facilities across the globe.